MohamedAbdellatef/modern-data-warehouse-snowflake-dbt-airflow/README.md

 - **Operate** → SLOs, data contracts, cost monitoring, lineage & runbooks
 - **Consume** → BI dashboards on top of curated marts (Power BI / Looker / Tableau)

-This repo is designed as a portfolio-ready, 10/10 example of a modern analytics stack for retail.

 ---